core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

 to get number space for the YANG SIDs used in their YANG modules.
 It is, however, not always the approach to recommend to a module author:

-* The space uses 64-bit numbers.
+* The large space uses 64-bit numbers.
 While this is of relatively little consequence due to the delta-encoding used for SIDs in YANG-CBOR, a few further bytes can be saved by allocating the SIDs in one of the mega-ranges that are specifically allocated by an organization (which, for the first 2000 or so, will lead to 32-bit outer deltas).
+* For the first 100 000 PEN holders, there also is a smaller space that uses 32-bit numbers.
+  This space is likely to run out before or around 2040; the expectation is that by that time there will be enough opportunities to request ranges from a megarange operator that this mechanism is no longer needed.
 * This space has no infrastructure to discover the YANG module behind a SID.
 Of course, each PEN holder can provide such infrastructure, but even then the problem remains how to find that infrastructure